sambuildsx/medicine_delivery_app/README.md

 Order placement uses PostgreSQL row-level locking (`SELECT FOR UPDATE`) to prevent race conditions and ensure stock consistency during concurrent purchases.

-### Backend Architecture

-The backend follows a layered architecture:

-API Layer → Service Layer → Database Layer

-This separation improves maintainability, scalability, and testability.

 ### Server-Side Validation

-Critical validations such as stock availability, serviceability checks, coupon validation, and order processing are performed on the server.
+Critical validations such as stock availability, serviceability checks, coupon validation, and order processing are performed on the server to ensure data integrity and prevent client-side manipulation.

 ### Containerized Development

-Docker Compose provides a reproducible development environment with minimal setup.
+Docker Compose provides a reproducible development environment with minimal setup, allowing the entire application stack to be started with a single command.

----

 ## Tech Stack